bhushanchinmay/PinIdeas/README.md

 # Welcome to [Newsy](https://newsy-606eb.web.app/)!:smiley:

-This project was made as a personalized news application, it will help in keeping track of your daily news and other important links for you and your friends or any other who want to collaborate to the website, by creating an individual account on the application itself and publishing news and links.
-You can upvote and prioritize based on that.
-It is pretty nice and clean Web App with Minimalistic Design with additional support for **Dark Theme** for greater visualization.
+This project was made as a personalized news application, where you and your friends, or anybody who wants to collaborate and share links, by creating an individual accounts on the application itself and publishing afterwards.
+You can upvote and prioritize your links.
+Its like having an extra helping hands:two_men_holding_hands: which keeps all your personalized news and links at one place.
+Its interface is pretty nice and clean with Minimalistic Design having an additional support for **Dark Theme** for greater visualization:sunglasses:.

 ## Course :book: